The Four “F’s” of Trauma Response

 “[fawning]…seek safety by merging with the wishes, needs, and demands of others.
 They act as if they unconsciously believe that the price of admission to any relationship is the forfeiture of all their needs, rights, preferences and boundaries.”

-Again, there is no shame, and no right or wrong response when dealing with trauma.
+There is no shame and no right or wrong response when dealing with trauma.
 It is a natural response mechanism designed to survive a threat, or any kind of physical and psychological harm.
-Every single one of us has these response mechanisms and there is a plethora of reasons why we, or our brains, choose one response over the other.
-These responses can be conscious, where we actively choose how we are going to react in a threat, but in most cases, our brains (or adrenaline) take over and our bodies/minds select the best reaction to protect ourselves.
+Every single one of us has these response mechanisms, and there is a plethora of reasons why we, or our brains, choose one response over the other.
+These responses can be conscious, where we actively choose how we are going to react to a threat, but in most cases, our brains (or adrenaline) take over and our bodies/minds select the best reaction to protect ourselves.
+Trauma responses only become unhealthy when one overreacts in situations that are not deemed traumatic or when one may be triggered by past trauma.

 To leave you with a few empowering thoughts in the meantime, I want you to know that you are loved, you matter, you are worthy and deserving of feeling safe and secure, your voice matters, you are heard, and you are strong enough to heal and overcome the obstacles you may face.